 How To Prevent Hermit Crabs From Drowning

-It may surprise you that hermit crabs can’t swim, which is why they need additional assistance escaping water so they don’t drown.
+It may surprise you that hermit crabs can’t swim, so they need additional assistance escaping water to prevent drowning.

 You can assist by adding the following features to a hermit crab’s enclosure: